Twin Perspectives

 beach at seaside los jameos

-Do you need to hire a car to visit Lanzarote as a family?
+Do You Need to Hire a Car to Visit Lanzarote as a Family?

 Hiring a car in Lanzarote isn’t essential, but it can make exploring the island much easier for families.

-Public transport mainly connects the larger towns, but buses don’t always reach popular attractions like Timanfaya National Park, hidden beaches, or smaller villages.
+Public transport mainly connects the larger towns, but buses don’t always reach popular attractions like Timanfaya National Park, hidden beaches or smaller villages.

-We opted not to get a hire can on our last visit to Puerto Del Carmen with two 3-year olds and it although it worked out fine, things did get a little expensive.
 We ended up doing a surprising number of day trips out of the resort and used local taxis.
 On reflection, the price of taxis probably cost us the same amount as it would have, had we hired a car.

-If you’re planning on exploring the island during a family holiday to Lanzarote, therefore, I’d recommend you consider pre-booking a hire car ahead of your trip.
+If you’re planning on exploring the island during a family holiday to Lanzarote, I’d therefore recommend you consider pre-booking a hire car ahead of your trip.

 visiting lanzarote in october